Cowan vs Williams Elementary: TEA Scores in South Austin

 Do Cowan and Williams feed into the same middle and high school?

-Cowan feeds into Bailey Middle School and Akins High School.
-Williams feeds into Bedichek Middle School.
+Cowan feeds into Bailey Middle School and then Bowie High School.
+Williams feeds into Bedichek Middle School and then Akins, Crockett, or Travis Early College High School depending on address (Austin ISD attendance boundaries).
 The feeder paths differ after elementary.

 Ready to Find Your Home?